csadorf/csadorf.github.io/software.md

 # Other

-I am the lead developer of *glotzformats*, a collection of parsers and writers for formats used within the Glotzer Group.
+I have contributed to [freud](https://freud.readthedocs.io/en/latest/), an analysis tool for particle simulation data.

-I have contributed to *freud*, an analysis tool for particle simulation data.
+I am the *former* lead developer of *glotzformats*, a collection of parsers and writers for formats used within the Glotzer Group.